Dental Implants in Katy, TX

 We provide both convenience and continuity of care at Crabtree Dental.

-Dr. Crabtree, Katy dentist, has received advanced training in dental implant procedures so there is no need to see a specialist for dental implant services.
-Also serving Cinco Ranch and Fulshear.
+Dr. Crabtree has received advanced training in dental implant procedures, so there is no need to see a specialist for dental implant services.

-Not only will you get to stick with the experts and office that you know best, but you can also take advantage of our top-of-the-line technology.
-3D digital imaging is imperative for dental implant treatment planning to guarantee the safest surgeries.
+You get to stick with the experts and the office you know best, and you can also take advantage of our top-of-the-line technology.
+Our 3D digital imaging capabilities are imperative for treatment planning the safest dental implant surgeries.

-3D imaging allows Dr. Crabtree to see your jaw bone from all angles and carefully assess your surgical options.
-The imaging permits your team of professionals to plan and complete your procedure with complete precision, which can reduce healing time and minimize risk for complications.
+By using 3D imaging, Dr. Ron Crabtree and Dr. Colby Crabtree are able to see your jaw bone from all angles and carefully assess your surgical options.
+This type of imaging permits your team of professionals to plan and complete your procedure with complete precision, which can reduce healing time and minimize the risk of complications.